moorepants/dissertation/acknowledgements.rst

    Reviews, comments and suggestions are welcome and appreciated.

-On the road to a higher degree, there are always many people who assist in the process, from ones professors to librarions, but there are always some very special folks to thank.
+On the road to a higher degree, there are always many people who assist in the process, from one's professors to librarians, but there are always some very special folks to thank.
 One of these is [Dr.] Lamont Hubbard.
 He has been my adviser since I took his multi-body dynamics course during the Winter of 2006.
 Along the way he has always been there for me academically in every way.
 We've become great friends